erikmccomb/dps-react-assessment/notes.md

        - renameD Beers.js to BeerList.js to help clarify whats going where.
        - Im 90% sure I'm not doing very well.

+7:56pm - lost. going to look at the rest of the project requirements,
+       - take a break, and come back to it.

+8:39pm - Beers showing up. stopping for the night... or until later.

+sunday 7:00am -